Frequently Asked Questions

 For the most part, yes.
 Depending on amount of rain, we may still be able to get on the water but in severe weather, we can still train on land in the boathouse.
 When roads are unsafe, practice is cancelled and this is communicated via the team’s GroupMe.

 Yes!
-We do not want the program or travel costs to prohibit the participation of any athlete.
+We do not want program or travel costs to prohibit the participation of any athlete.
 To set up a payment plan, register your athlete on RegattaCentral, select ‘Pay by Check’ and contact our bookkeeper Jon Neveu at accounts@orra.org.
 To inquire about scholarships, please contact the Oak Ridge Rowing Association Scholarship Committee at scholarship@orra.org

 Send them our way!
 We welcome new rowers, adults aged 21-80 and youth aged 13-19!
 Please encourage them to visit our website and email our Athletics Director to ask about private lessons or our coached programs.